ludvigla/semla/README.md

 ## TODO

+### External data

+- [x] : An external data resource with mouse brain data.
+Contains spaceranger output files and a prepared Seurat object.
+These files can be accessed with `system.file("extdata/mousebrain", "path_to_file", package = "STUtility2")`
+- [x] : An external data resource with mouse colon data.
+Contains spaceranger output files and a prepared Seurat object.
+These files can be accessed with `system.file("extdata/mousecolon", "path_to_file", package = "STUtility2")`

 ### Data loading

 - [x] `LoadAndMergeMatrices` : load and merge gene expression matrices
 - [x] `LoadSpatialCoordinates` : load and merge spatial coordinates
 - [ ] `InputFromTable` : wrapper for `LoadAndMergeMatrices` and